 You’ll find our details listed in the UK Christian Handbook and the English Church Census.
-We’re also a member of the Evangelical Alliance UK.

 We are particularly active with many in need, including homeless people and refugees.
 We aim to show Christian compassion and love, helping people to find hope and giving them back their dignity.
 The help given is normally conducted alongside various caring professions, and with their input.